Destroyer (Thor)

 The Destroyer is a fictional magical character appearing in American comic books published by Marvel Comics.
-Usually depicted as an opponent of the Thunder God and hero Thor, it is in fact a suit of Asgardian armor created and animated by magic.
-The character first appears in Journey into Mystery #118 (Jul.
-1965) and was created by Stan Lee and Jack Kirby.
+Usually depicted as an opponent of the Thunder God and hero Thor, it is a suit of Asgardian armor created and animated by magic.
+The character first appeared in Journey into Mystery #118 (July 1965) and was created by Stan Lee and Jack Kirby.

 Debuting in the Silver Age of Comic Books, the Destroyer is featured in over four decades of Marvel continuity and other Marvel-endorsed products such as animated television series, live-action films, video games, and merchandise such as action figures and trading cards.
-Due to trademark issues, at least one toy version of this character is marketed as Marvel's Destroyer.
-The Destroyer appears in the 2011 live-action film Thor.

 Fictional history

 The Destroyer is an enchanted suit of armor forged by the King of the Norse gods, Odin.
 When it first appeared it was hinted that the Destroyer had been created as a weapon to face some dark menace from the stars.
 First seen in the Temple of Darkness in Asia, the Destroyer is used by Thor's arch-foe Loki against him.
 Animated by a nearby lifeforce, it battles Thor to a standstill, Loki is forced to intervene and stop the Destroyer using lethal force when Odin threatens to kill him.
 Thor then buries the armor under a mountain slide.

-The armor is briefly used again by Loki in a failed bid to kill Odin, before being salvaged by Karnilla, Queen of the Norns, and animated by Thor's companion Sif, who attempted to use it to battle the villain the Wrecker when Thor was temporarily deprived of his godhood and powers.
+The armor is briefly used again by Loki in a failed bid to kill Odin, before being salvaged by Karnilla, Queen of the Norns, and animated by Thor's companion Sif, who attempted to use it to battle the Wrecker when Thor was temporarily deprived of his godhood and powers.
 The Destroyer, however, attacks Thor, with the battle ending when Sif breaks her connection with it.

-Thor later offers the armor to the World Devourer Galactus, in exchange for releasing his current Herald, Firelord.
+Thor later offers the armor to Galactus in exchange for releasing his current Herald, Firelord.
 Galactus accepts, and the Destroyer acts as his Herald, detecting Counter-Earth for the entity before going on to battle the Fantastic Four.
 The Destroyer is finally recaptured for reuse by Loki.